Back to The

 1903.
 The 1911 census shows Clarence, 20, working as a

 machinist.
-He's still living in Midland, Ontario with his mother,
+He's living in Midland, Ontario with his mother,

 half-sister Bertha and older brother Stanley who is listed as a